-That’s no easy task when your father is the formidable Wenwu, better known by his super villain pseudonym The Mandarin, who is set to be played by veteran actor Tony Leung, one of Asia's brightest stars.
+We'll also meet his formidable father, Wenwu, better known by his super villain pseudonym The Mandarin, who is set to be played by veteran actor Tony Leung, one of Asia's brightest stars.

 "A character like Wenwu could have easily been a one-dimensional villain with no heart," Cretton told Entertainment Weekly.
 "Tony opened this character up [so] this is an antagonist who has a deep ability to love."

-Meanwhile, comedy star Awkwafina (Nora From Queens) will play Shang-Chi's friend Katy, Michelle Yeoh (Star Trek: Discovery) will play Jiang Nan and heavyweight boxer Florian Munteanu also stars as comic-book villain Razor Fist.
+Meanwhile, comedy star Awkwafina (Nora From Queens) will play Shang-Chi's friend Katy, Michelle Yeoh (Star Trek: Discovery) will play his aunt, Jiang Nan, while heavyweight boxer Florian Munteanu also stars as comic-book villain Razor Fist.